Do you need help with dog behaviour problems?

 There are many independent reviews from my clients available for you to study if you wish.

-I do not use the Alpha roll (pinning a dog to the ground) because I know it can make a dog's behaviour worse.
+I do not use the Alpha roll (pinning a dog to the ground) because I know from experience it can make a dog's behaviour worse.
 I do not use body harnesses, spray collars, electric collars, head harnesses of any kind (dogs hate them) or choke chains.
 I do not advocate the use of calming drugs or "magic" scents or the use of a crate to imprison a dog to change a behaviour.

 I probably spend more time training the owner than the dog.
-My aim is a happy owner and a happy dog.

 A short video by James Aitken on pack behaviour and dog communication with Shaun Ellis also known as the Wolf Man, myself and a Police Dog Handler.